 Depending on which emails you registered to receive, Graduate Admissions will use your data to send you emails:

-- with information about future UNIQ+ summer schools and similar graduate access initiatives at the University of Oxford as and when news is announced; and/or
+- with information about future UNIQ+ Research Internships and similar graduate access initiatives at the University of Oxford as and when news is announced; and/or

 - about future graduate access events related to applying for graduate study at the University of Oxford as and when news is announced.